maytemirabel/Unit-1/Projects/readme.md

         new_balance = balance()
         print(f"{bold_blue} Thank you!
 You can now perfom transactions! {end_code}")
 ```
 A code to setup the balance for a new user has also been created.
-This will set the balance to the desired amount the user has decided the balance to be and the user will therefore be able to make transaction with the newly acquired money.
+This will set the balance to the desired amount the user has decided the balance to be and the user will therefore be able to make transaction with such.
+This is mostly for when a user is new to the digital ledger and is currently setting up their data.

 ## Deposit
 ```.py